Area prep football roundup: Parkston topples No. 2 Groton Area...

 Mount Vernon/Plankinton 46, Garretson 28

-GARRETSON — Mount Vernon/Plankinton overcame three lost fumbles on the night to defeat Garretson 46-28.
+GARRETSON — Mount Vernon/Plankinton overcame three lost fumbles on the night to defeat Garretson 46-28 in Garretson.

 MVP outgained Garretson 363 yards to 168 on the ground, spearheaded by Devin Rihanek's 119 rushing yards and one touchdown on eight carries.
 Jesse Hastings added another 96 yards and three touchdowns on 15 carries.
 Hayden Schmidt only threw six passes, but he completed four of them for 129 yards and two touchdowns.